olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 speech will allow you to stand out when you speak.
 Especially compared to speakers who are communicating through a tin can of a microphone.
-You already know the value of a good headshot, or maybe you're aware of the importance of good lighting with webcames, but microphones are recording the actual message, not just the medium.
+You already know the value of a good headshot, or maybe you're aware of the importance of good lighting with webcams, but microphones are recording the actual message, not just the medium.
 They matter a lot.

 ## Condenser Cardioid Microphones